Brno is becoming a cosmopolitan city

 If we don´t count the Slovaks then Ukrainians, Vietnamese or Russians are the most represented foreigners.
-Romanians, Bulgarians, Indians, Polish and Americans are also well represented in the statistics.
+Romanians, Indians, Bulgarians, Turks and Americans are also well represented in the statistics.
 Growth dynamics has intensified especially after 2015.
 It can be assumed that the growth is due to very low unemployment in the Czech Republic and subsequent demand of companies for employees.

 It is also interesting that the number of foreigners living the Brno-venkov district is stable and does not change much over time (more than 6,000 foreigners are currently registered there).
 Data from 2011 confirm the link between the number of foreigners and the economic growth of the city and the region.
 In 2011, when the economy was affected by the global economic crisis, the number of foreigners in Brno even decreased.
 Now the trend is exactly the opposite.

-If we compare the development over the last 5 years (comparison from January 2014 to 2019), we can say that the highest number of foreigners in the city came from Ukraine (1204), Russia (763) and India (347).
-Other foreigners came from Hungary, Turkey and Romania, Kazakhstan, Brazil or Japan.
-Conversely, declines are very small in a five-year comparison, essentially with only two nationalities from Vietnam (-67) and Armenia (- 36).
+If we compare the development over the last years (comparison from June 2019 to 2020), we can say that the highest number of foreigners in the city came from Ukraine (752), Russia (556) and Turkey (200).
+Other foreigners came from India, Kazakhstan, Great Britain and United States.
+Conversely, declines are very small in a year comparison, the biggest dicrease is noticed by foreigners from Saudi Arabia (-67) and Armenia (- 36).